-Once your baby is past one year old, you may give him whole cow’s milk, provided he has a balanced diet of solid foods (cereals, vegetables, fruits, and meats).
-But limit his intake of milk to one quart (32 ounces or 946 ml) per day.
+Once your baby is past one year old, you may give him whole cow's milk or reduced-fat (2 percent) milk, provided he has a balanced diet of solid foods (cereals, vegetables, fruits, and meats).
+But limit his intake of milk to 1 quart (about 32–36 oz.) per day.
 More than this can provide too many calories and may decrease his appetite for the other foods he needs.
 If your baby is not yet eating a broad range of solid foods, talk to your pediatrician about the best nutrition for him.

 At this age, children still need a higher fat content, which is why whole vitamin D milk is recommended for most infants after one year of age.
 If your child is overweight or at risk for being overweight, or if there is a family history of obesity, high blood pressure, or heart disease, your pediatrician may recommend 2 percent milk (reduced-fat) instead.